envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

 # Docker Images
-Container images archives that works as read only templates from which containers are created.
+Container images are files that works as read only templates from which containers are created.
 These images are composed of many layers, where the first layer in the image is called the base layer.
 Each layer of the image is a well defined instruction related to a package installation or an specific setup required by the application in order to run.

+There are three methods in order to create an image.
+The first one is by interactively building a container which contains all the changes required and then saving those changes into a new image.
+The second, building an image based in a manifest usually known as `Dockerfile`.
+And the third one is to importing the image into the system from a tarball, which is an specific file type that collects and group several files.

 ### Docker Image Search
 search for an image named `hello-world` in the default public registry